Tetrachloroethylene: History and production

-Faraday was previously falsely credited for the synthesis of tetrachloroethylene, which in reality, was carbon tetrachloride.
-While trying to make Faraday's "protochloride of carbon", Regnault found that his compound was different from Faraday's.
-Victor Regnault stated "According to Faraday, the chloride of carbon boiled around 70 C to 77 C degrees Celsius but mine did not begin to boil until 120 C".

 Tetrachloroethylene can be made by passing chloroform vapour through a red-hot tube, the side products include hexachlorobenzene and hexachloroethane, as reported in 1886.

 Most tetrachloroethylene is produced by high-temperature chlorinolysis of light hydrocarbons.
 The method is related to Faraday's method since hexachloroethane is generated and thermally decomposes.
 Side products include carbon tetrachloride, hydrogen chloride, and hexachlorobutadiene.

 Several other methods have been developed.
-When 1,2-dichloroethane is heated to 400 °C with chlorine, tetrachloroethylene is produced:
+When 1,2-dichloroethane is heated to 400 C with chlorine, tetrachloroethylene is produced: